• Contact

 Summary

-Overall, The Fujifilm Instax Mini Evo was just what I needed when I needed it.
-I was in a serious funk with my photography and the Mini Evo helped me get out and have fun taking pictures again!
+Overall, the Fujifilm Instax Mini Evo was just what I needed when I needed it.
+I was in a serious funk with my photography, and the Mini Evo helped me get out and have fun taking pictures again!

 Were the pictures incredible?
 No, not really.
 But did I have fun taking them?
 Absolutely.